delaralomen/clerkbit/README.md

 ## What are we tackling with this solution?

-Combining payments with AI can be extremely tricky; therefore, our platform's main focus is to provide a secure and auditable solution that serves as an interface between the Lightning network, the merchant's services, and the customer.
+Combining payments with AI can be extremely tricky; here comes ClerkBit into play, a fully-tailored digital assistant for any business.
+Our platform's main focus is to provide a secure and auditable solution that serves as an interface between the Lightning network, the merchant's services, and the customer.
 It empowers both business owners and customers, as all transactional data is stored locally.
-Sovereignty, privacy, security.
+Sovereignty, adaptability, security.
 All thanks to the self-hosting feature of the AI model and the Bitcoin node.